vuejs/v2.vuejs.org/src/v2/guide/class-and-style.md

 <div class="static active"></div>
 ```

 When `isActive` or `hasError` changes, the class list will be updated accordingly.
 For example, if `hasError` becomes `true`, the class list will become `"static active text-danger"`.
+Note that if your class uses a hyphen, you must enclose it in single quotes to follow JavaScript's object key notation rules.

 The bound object doesn't have to be inline: